Explicit 27: Eye of the Tiger - Survivor

 24:18

-Let's be honest, nobody needs this video to exist for the song too.
+Nobody needs this video to exist for the song to.

 It would have, you know, would have been better if they just made it one of those,